Get the Tata Capital App to apply for Loans & manage your account. Download Now

 Generic

-Before we move on to strategies to save taxes, it’s important to understand the current tax regimes in India.
+Before we move on to the strategies to save taxes, it’s important to understand the current tax regimes in India.

 Under the Income Tax Act 1961, the government levies direct taxes on individual incomes.
 However, in 2020-21, a new tax regime was introduced with revised tax rates and methods, offering an alternative to the existing system.